How Do Sportsbooks Make Money

+Have you ever wondered how sportsbooks make money?
 Many of those new to sports betting or gambling, in general, may look at sports betting from afar and consider it something that can be beaten with a bit of sports knowledge.
 It’s obviously not that simple, but when compared other forms of gaming, such as casino gambling, sports betting is almost always the best option for +EV betting opportunities.
+Sportsbooks make their money on sports bets by collecting a commission on bettors’ losing bets.
+This is called the vigorish or vig for short.

 Balanced Book – Sportsbooks Money Making Strategy